openshift/enhancements/enhancements/network-observability/network-observability.md

 - [X] Enhancement is `implementable`
 - [X] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
+- [X] Test plan is defined
 - [ ] Operational readiness criteria is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
+- [X] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)

 ## Summary

 Network Observability introduces a new category in OpenShift that provides networking information for a single cluster.
 It gives insight into what's on the network, when and what types of traffic and traffic flows are being made, and by whom.
-It gathers data to help design, plan, and answer questions about the network and provides a visual representation to help understand, diagnose, and troubleshoot networking issues.
+It gathers data to help design, plan, and answer questions about the network and provides visual representations to help understand, diagnose, and troubleshoot networking issues.

 ## Motivation

 With Kubernetes, a layer of abstraction is added making it difficult for Red Hat and customers who manage their networks to be able to fully see what's happening on their network.
 Monitoring provides metrics and alerts to potential problems.
 Network observability will then help you analyze, investigate and diagnose those problems by looking at it from a centralized perspective instead of device by device.
 In addition, it can assist in the areas of network planning, network policy validation, security, and others.